LED Lighting Supply / Blog / Lighting Guide for Education Institutions

 Sure, their price has gone down significantly since they were introduced.
 And as the technology becomes more advanced, small reductions and technological upgrades are introduced.
 This doesn’t mean you should wait to upgrade to LED.

 As you wait, you will still have to spend a lot of money on electricity, and you may have to replace your traditional lights several times (because of their short lifespans).
 If you install LEDs right away, they will immediately lower energy consumption and help you to save money.
-In addition, utility companies keep on reducing their rebate values as the cost of LEDs keeps going down.
+In addition, utility companies keep reducing their rebate values as the cost of LEDs keeps decreasing.
 If you decide to wait, you may fail to get a good rebate check.

 7. Are LEDs as Bright as Fluorescent Lamps?